Track & Field Travels To New York For Conference Championships

 In honor of American Heart Month, the Greyhounds will be sporting red bows Friday evening, as well as all other championship meets.

 “We are wearing the bows to bring awareness to heart disease,” head coach Amy Horst said.
 “Heart disease is the number one killer of women, and we like to engrain in our athletes that it can be prevented with a healthy diet and exercise, something that is important in our sport.”

 The team can be seen wearing their ribbons live on MAAC.TV.com.
 For the first time in conference history the championships will be streaming live on the conference website.
 Events are set to begin Friday at 6 p.m.

-The Loyola University Maryland women's track and field team was picked to finish ninth in the...
+The Loyola University Maryland women's track and field relay team of Jessa Laspesa, Charlotte...